[PROJECT] A Dozen Chargers in the Lab

 | Counterfeit Samsung | 0.81 | -1.2 | 0.64 |

-A new update: I re-ran the tests one more time with a brand new multimeter to show the results in this table.
+A new update: I re-ran the tests one more time with a brand new multimeter and updated the table.
 Upon reviewing, the Spigen, Apple 96W, Counterfeit Chinese wall charger, AOHI GaN 65W, and Amazon Kindle, and Eero are all starting to break past the +/- 5% voltage threshold for USB certification.
-I re-rested them under the oscilloscope, and found some interesting results: while most of these chargers offered relatively focused voltage traces, usually ranging by about 0.1V, the counterfeit Samsung was the one outlier.
-This charger had such a noisy voltage trace that, near shutoff, it oscillated between 3.7 V, 0, and 8.5 V. This dangerous behavior was truly unique and not present in any of the other chargers I tested.
-When your phone or laptop attempts to pull too much current, this charger will start sending massive shockwaves of voltage.
+I re-tested them under the oscilloscope, and found some interesting results: while most of these chargers offered relatively focused voltage traces, usually ranging by about 0.1V, the counterfeit Samsung was the one outlier.
+This charger had such a noisy voltage trace that, near shutoff, it oscillated between 3.7 V, 0, and 8.5 V. This dangerous behavior was truly unique and not present in *any of the other chargers I tested.
+When your phone or laptop attempts to pull too much current, this charger will start sending massive shockwaves of voltage.*

 —